alkem-io/alkemio/docs/technical-design.md

 This section describes how users interact with the platform in a secure manner.

 The key design goals driving the setup below are:
-* **Security**: it goes without saying that for a platform that is facilitating the collabration between multiple stakeholders that security is paramount for the necessary trust needed for interactions
+* **Security**: security is critical for a platform that is facilitating the collabration between multiple stakeholders: the trust is needed for interactions.
 * **Decentralization ready**: the interaction pattern has to be able to support operating in a decentralized setup.
 By decentralized in this case we focus on having entities such as Challenges, Opportunities, Users, Organisations being able to interaction *without* being on the same server.
 The initial implementation does have all entities on the same server, but the interaction pattern has to support being decentralized.
 * **Extendable**: there are many ways that entities (e.g. users) can authenticate themselves, so the design needs to be flexible in terms of how entities are authenticated.

 ## Actor Model & Agents
 The target interaction pattern is the Actor Model, whereby entities are represented as independent actors that interact via the exchange of messages.
 This is a [well known approach](https://arxiv.org/vc/arxiv/papers/1008/1008.1459v8.pdf) that matches well to entities interacting in a decentralized manner.

-Core autonomous entnties in the platform have an **Agent** that represents that entity in platform interactions.
+Core autonomous entities in the platform have an **Agent** that represents that entity in platform interactions.

 Entities with Agents currently are: User, Organisation, Challenge, Ecoverse & Opportunity.

 Each Agent has _Credentials_ which can interact on behalf of the user / entity with other elements of the platform.

 The usage of Agents is currently largely invisible to Users - but it is critical to setup the platform from the start with Agent based interaction patterns to enable moving more decentralized later.